Cranial nerves examination: Optic nerve

 - A complete lesion of one optic tract will result in a contralateral homonymous hemianopia.
 Patients with lesions of the geniculocalcarine tract are often unaware of the visual field loss.

-- Discontinuity of the upper three layers of the optic radiation (Meyer’s loop) can result in a contralateral upper homonymous quadrantanopia.
+- Discontinuity of the inferior optic radiations (known as Meyer's loop) can result in a contralateral upper homonymous quadrantanopia.
 This is in-keeping with temporal lobe involvement.

-- Similarly, a lesion of the lower fibers of the optic radiation causes a contralateral lower homonymous quadrantanopia.
+- Similarly, a lesion of the upper fibers of the optic radiation causes a contralateral lower homonymous quadrantanopia.

 - Another cause of a homonymous hemianopia is a complete lesion of the optic radiation.